 Neither Cold nor Hot

-In chapters 3 and 4, Jesus gives John a message for seven churches, representative of all churches.
-In today’s reading, He begins by addressing the Laodicean church in 3.4-21:
+In chapters 2 and 3, Jesus gives John a message for seven churches, representative of all churches.
+In today’s reading, one of the churches He addresses is the Laodicean church in 3.14-21:

 14 “And to the angel of the church of the Laodiceans write, … “I know your works, that you are neither cold nor hot.
 I could wish you were cold or hot.
 16 So then, because you are lukewarm, and neither cold nor hot, I will vomit you out of My mouth.
 17 Because you say, ‘I am rich, have become wealthy, and have need of nothing’—and do not know that you are wretched, miserable, poor, blind, and naked— 18 I counsel you to buy from Me gold refined in the fire, that you may be rich; and white garments, that you may be clothed, that the shame of your nakedness may not be revealed; and anoint your eyes with eye salve, that you may see.